 Roldán studied Electronic Engineering at the Universidad Pontificia Bolivariana, Colombia.
 He joined the Instituto de Astrofísica de Andalucía (IAA-CSIC) on June 2021, after finishing his Master in Physics and Mathematics at the University of Granada, Spain.
 He is developing his PhD thesis in nascent planetary nebulae under the advising of Dr José Francisco Gómez and Dr Luis Felipe Miranda.

-Florin is working on his PhD thesis focused on the study of circumstellar disks and planet formation under the direction of Dr. Mayra Osorio.
-He started working at the Instituto de Astrofísica de Andalucía (CSIC) in 2020 as a technician, and before he studied an engineering degree in Telecommunication Systems at the University of Málaga, Spain.
-He then completed a Master’s degree in Physics and Mathematics at the University of Granada, Spain.
+Florin is currently working as a PhD student focusing on the study of circumstellar disks and planetary formation under the supervision of Dr Mayra Osorio.
+He started working at the Institute of Astrophysics in Andalusia (CSIC) in 2020 as a technician, and beforehand studied for an engineering degree in Telecommunication Systems at the University of Málaga, Spain.
+Then going on to achieve his Master in Physics and Mathematics at the University of Granada, Spain.

 University of Guanajuato, Mexico.